bsc-performance-tools/extrae/docs/source/merge.rst

   :option:`-f-absolute` paramters are given, the merge process will try to automatically load the symbol file associated to that ``<FILE.mpits>`` file.

-.. option:: no-syn

-  If set, the merger will not attempt to synchronize the different tasks.
-This is useful when merging intermediate files obtained from a single node (and thus, share a single clock).

 .. option:: -o <FILE.prv[.gz]>

   Choose the name of the target |PARAVER| tracefile, can be compressed with the